jsheunis/rtfMRIpy/README.md

 # rtfMRIpy
-Scripts and utilities for real-time analysis of fMRI data
+Python scripts and utilities for real-time analysis of fMRI data